- Written by Terry Turner

 Medicare Part D prescription drug plans are private insurance plans that work with Original Medicare to help cover the costs of your prescription medicine.
 Many Medicare Advantage plans also provide prescription drug coverage.

 The availability of Medicare Part D plans vary from state to state.
-The number of plans available in any state in 2019 ranged from 22 choices in Alaska to 30 choices in California, Pennsylvania and West Virginia, according to the Kaiser Family Foundation.
+The number of plans available in any state in 2022 ranges from 19 choices in New York to 27 choices in Arizona, according to the Kaiser Family Foundation.

 Differences in Medigap Plans Between States